 Loading…

-Every quarter, public company executives get on earnings calls and talk to analysts about their business — results, outlook, strategy, and risks.
+Every quarter, public company executives get on earnings calls and talk to analysts about their business: results, outlook, strategy, and risks.
 These calls contain signals about individual companies, entire sectors, and the broader economy.
+But there are thousands of them, and reading even a fraction isn't realistic.

 Tellvest analyzes the full earnings call transcript each quarter to produce a single Sentiment Score (1–10) capturing the overall tone of the call.
 The score is not opinion — it's built from a transparent rubric anchored on the company's reported GAAP financials, then adjusted for what management actually said.